 At the end of the program, each research team will write a report on their project in the form of a scientific paper and they will present their results at a mini-conference where they will get feedback from the faculty and other students.

-After YSPA, some students may want to continue to work on their research project and expand it for a science fair or talent search program (such as the Intel Science Talent Search) or as a senior capstone project at their high school.
-Some projects may eventually turn into published papers in refereed journals.
+After YSPA, some students may want to continue to work on their research project and expand it for a science fair or talent search program or as a senior capstone project at their high school.
+Some projects may turn into published papers in refereed science journals.

 (Model of the orbit of the asteroid 2005 JF21 in red, based on observations by high school students at the Leitner Observatory in 2015.
 The earth’s orbit is shown in blue.
 It looks like it’s going to miss us!)